MetaRank: Task-Aware Metric Selection for Model Transferability Estimation

-Transfer learning leverages knowledge obtained on a source domain to accelerate and improve learning on a different target domain, especially when data in the target domain are scarce or expensive to label, thereby reducing annotation and computation costs \cite{pan2009survey,weiss2016survey,zhuang2020comprehensive}.
+Transfer learning leverages knowledge from a source domain to improve learning on a target domain while reducing annotation and computational costs \cite{pan2009survey,zhuang2020comprehensive}.
 The dominant transfer learning paradigm with deep neural networks, which involves pre-training on a source domain and subsequently fine-tuning on a target domain, has proven effective across diverse application areas \cite{kornblith2019better, hu2019strategies}.

-However, transfer effectiveness varies markedly with the selection of pre-trained source model.
-Different source models can yield substantially different outcomes on the same target dataset \cite{yosinski2014transferable, xin2024vbench}.
-Appropriate models can enhance performance, while inappropriate ones may lead to negative transfer \cite{pan2009survey, zhang2022negative}.
+However, transfer effectiveness varies markedly depending on the choice of pre-trained source model, as different models can yield substantially different performance on the same target dataset.
+Appropriate source models can improve downstream performance, while inappropriate ones may lead to negative transfer \cite{pan2009survey}.
 Therefore, selecting the most appropriate source model is a critical challenge, especially given the rapidly expanding pool of publicly available pre-trained models.
-The most straightforward approach is to fine-tune each candidate source model on the target dataset to identify the best one.
+A straightforward approach is to fine-tune each candidate source model on the target dataset to identify the best one.
 However, such a brute-force assessment is computationally infeasible, motivating the adoption of more efficient model transferability estimation (MTE).

-The aim of MTE is to calculate a computationally efficient proxy metric, which can serve as a strong indicator for a model's fine-tuned performance while dramatically reducing overhead.
-This goal has driven the development of various metrics that quantify transferability through different analytical approaches \cite{ding2024model, xue2024review, you2021logme, guo2024kite}.
-For example, H-score \cite{bao2019HScore} computes the trace of the matrix product between the feature matrix’s pseudo inverse and the covariance of class means as a transferability metric.
-LEEP \cite{nguyen2020leep} estimates the empirical conditional distribution from the joint distribution induced by applying the pre-trained model to target data. $\mathcal{N}$LEEP \cite{li2021nleep} further extends LEEP by replacing the source model’s classifier head with a Gaussian mixture model.
-In practice, practitioners typically select models for different target datasets based on a chosen transferability estimation metric, or alternatively, use the metric that yields the best average performance across all potential target datasets.